-On April 16, 2013, the Company consummated an underwritten public offering, pursuant to which it sold a total of 12,500,000 shares of common stock.
+On April 16, 2013, the Company consummated an underwritten public offering, pursuant to which it sold a total of 12,500,000 shares of common stock (the "Offering").
 The price to the public in the Offering was \$2.00 per share, and the aggregate net proceeds of the Offering to the Company were approximately \$22.6 million, after the underwriters' commissions and offering expenses.
 On April 11, 2013, following the pricing of the Offering, the Company's common stock began trading on the NYSE MKT.

-Following the Offering, the Exchange Agreement and subsequent grants of securities, the Company issued the purchasers in its March 31, 2011 financing, or their assigns, an aggregate of 775,486 shares of common stock, pursuant to the terms of 2011 SPA that provided these investors with certain anti-dilution protections.
+Following the Offering, the Exchange Agreement and subsequent grants of securities, the Company issued the purchasers in its March 31, 2011 financing, or their assigns, an aggregate of 792,884 shares of common stock during the 2013 calendar year, pursuant to the terms of 2011 SPA that provided these investors with certain anti-dilution protections.
 The related expense has been recorded to "Financial expenses (income), net" within the consolidated statements of operations.